taolson/Admiran/doc/Language.md

     color ::= Red | Orange | Yellow | Green | Blue | Purple

+Note that an algebraic data type must have at least one constructor in its definition.
+To define a new type with no constructors (used, for example, as a placeholder type for something to be defined in the future), you can use a type specification with the reserved name `type`, e.g.:

+    myType :: type

+Then `myType` can be used in subsequent type specifications and type synonyms as if it were a normally-defined type, until the type is replaced later with an actual concrete type.

 #### Polymorphic Data Types

 Polymorphic algebraic data types can be defined by introducing type variables on the left and right hand side